 We have assembled our top three salvation false doctrines.
 After tackling dozens of questions related to what the Bible (God) says about salvation and various false doctrines that are promoted by various denominations and [false] teachers, there are three especially that cut to the heart of one's saved condition [more]

 When it comes to the thief on the cross, it's usually only raised as the "textbook" example of God's saving grace.
 Specifically, it's raised to counter the necessity of baptism.
 The popular response is something like, "What about the thief on the cross?
 Jesus declared him saved without having to [more]

-"Saved by grace alone" is a catchy phrase that permeates websites and papers discussing salvation.
+"Saved by grace only" is a catchy phrase that permeates websites and papers discussing salvation.
 We can't prove it, but it seems to be "de facto" doctrine among most evangelicals.
-The grace alone doctrine has its own Latin banner - sola gratia.
+The grace only doctrine has its own Latin banner - sola gratia.
 It is the mantra for whole movements and [more]

 Baptism "for the forgiveness of sins" is a statement Peter makes in his sermon on the day of Pentecost (Acts 2:38 ).
 The preposition "for" comes from the Greek word "eis" which is defined by Strong's to mean, "to or into (indicating the point reached [more]